NashTech-Labs/postman-api-platform/Postman-Data-Driven-Framework/Collections/README.md

 2) Clone the Repository  https://github.com/knoldus/postman-api-platform/tree/Postman-Data-Driven-Framework

+3) Go to Postman and click on inport option to import the collection by clicking on folder or by selecting file option.

-3) Click on Collection and Select run collection.
+4) Click on Collection and Select run collection.

-4) Click on Select file
+5) Click on Select file

-5) After selecting the file click on Run Collection.
+6) After selecting the file click on Run Collection.

 # Technology used